SiestaCat/debian-dev-pc-bootstrap/README.md

 - **Studio 3T**
 - **Android Studio**

-> **Note:** Installation steps for Docker, Studio 3T, and Android Studio are not included in this guide.
+> **Note:** Installation steps for Docker, Studio 3T, and Android Studio are not included here.
 Please consult their official documentation for setup instructions.

 ---

-## 7. Clean Up
+## 8. Clean Up

 Remove any unnecessary packages to keep your system tidy:

 ```bash
 sudo apt autoremove -y
 ```

----